 If NotApplicable or Indeterminate decisions are returned, local policies determine what action is appropriate for the XDS Document Repository to perform.

-If one or more of the requested documents are not authorized, then the Document Repository shall send a status urn:ihe:iti:2007:ResponseStatusType:PartialSuccess in the Retrieve Document Set Response message (see
+If one or more of the requested documents are not authorized, then the Document Repository shall send a status urn:ihe:iti:2007:ResponseStatusType:PartialSuccess in the Retrieve Document Set Response message (see ITI TF-2: 3.43.5).

-If all the requested documents are not authorized, then the Document Repository shall send a status urn:oasis:names:tc:ebxml-regrep:ResponseStatusType:Failure in the Retrieve Document Set Response message (see ).
+If all the requested documents are not authorized, then the Document Repository shall send a status urn:oasis:names:tc:ebxml-regrep:ResponseStatusType:Failure in the Retrieve Document Set Response message (see ITI TF-2: 3.43.5).

 The XDS Document Repository shall generate an Error of type: